Finding out that I was autistic also explained why I felt so unwell

 But the late realisation also shed light on why I felt so unwell as it unveiled a web of co-occurring conditions that are frequently associated with neurodivergency.

-Conditions like dyslexia, epilepsy, depression, anxiety, Hypermobile Ehlers Danlos Syndrome, sleep disorders, obsessive compulsive disorder, gastrointestinal issues, disordered eating, and ADHD are the most common.
-And healthcare professionals need to be vigilant and informed about these links, understanding that certain conditions can be intertwined with autism, especially in cases where masking has been prevalent or where there are difficulties with communication and expression.
+Conditions like dyslexia, epilepsy, depression, anxiety, Hypermobile Ehlers-Danlos Syndrome, sleep disorders, obsessive-compulsive disorder, gastrointestinal issues, disordered eating, and ADHD are among the most common.
+And what is often missed is how these challenges can interconnect.- for instance, gastrointestinal issues, which are frequently reported in autistic individuals can lead to vitamin and mineral deficiencies that impact mood, energy, and regulation.
+Sleep disturbances may exacerbate sensory sensitivity or emotional dysregulation.
+Anxiety can mask as inattention or shutdown.
+Healthcare professionals need to be vigilant and informed about these links, understanding that certain conditions can be intertwined with autism, especially in cases where masking has been prevalent or where there are difficulties with communication and expression.

 I finally understood why I never felt well!